Bennett Rathnayake: Personal life

 Rathnayake was born on 24 October in Matale.
-He worked at Department of Customs, Sri Lanka for few years since 1978.
-Later, he followed a Diploma in Science of Gems at University of Moratuwa.
+He worked at the Department of Customs, Sri Lanka for a few years since 1978.
+Later, he followed a Diploma in Science of Gems at the University of Moratuwa.

 He is married to Samanmalee Hawapanna and the couple has one son, Udara and two daughters – Erandathi and Bhagya.

-His son Udara Rathnayake is a popular artist and a Member of the Western Provincial Council was born on 21 June 1986.
-He completed education from D. S. Senanayake College and completed A/L education in politics as well as postgraduate degree in Political Development.
-He is also a graduate of Stafford international School, University of Essex.
+His son Udara Rathnayake is a popular artist and a Member of the Western Provincial Council and was born on 21 June 1986.
+He completed his education from D. S. Senanayake College and completed his A/L education in politics as well as a postgraduate degree in Political Development.
+He is also a graduate of Stafford International School, University of Essex.
 Later he joined the United National Party.
-He also served as the Vice President of the Young Professionals Forum.
+He also served as the vice president of the Young Professionals Forum.
 In 2014, he contested for the Western Province Council Elections in 2014 from the Colombo District from the United National Party.
 Before entering cinema, he was engaged in business activities related to export sector.
 Udara is married to Dinali, daughter of Priyantha Kariyapperuma, the former Director General of the Telecommunications Regulatory Commission.
 The wedding was celebrated on 30 November 2015.
 The couple has one son, Dishen.

 His daughter, Bhagya is also an actress who has acted in several television serials such as Sanda Sakmana, Nimwalalla and films Sulanga and Ira Handa Yata.
 Bhagya is married to Charith Nagodavithana, son of renowned film producer and conservator Tissa Nagodavithana and his wife Kumari Nagodavithana.
-Before entering acting, Bhagya worked as a production executive at Coca-Cola company.
+Before entering acting, Bhagya worked as a production executive at Coca-Cola Company.

 Career

 In 1986, Rathnayake followed the cinematography program conducted by the OCIC.
 At the end of the course, he produced a 25-minute drama called Piyawaru saha Puththu.
 In 1987, the drama won the award for the best non-serial creation at the O.C.I.C Awards Ceremony.
-The confidence gained by the award moved him towards National Television and Independence Television channels to produce many television serials in early 1990s including Tharu which was telecast over MTV.
+The confidence gained by the award moved him towards National Television and Independence Television channels to produce many television serials in the early 1990s including Tharu which was telecast over MTV.
 He has produced many notable television serials Tharu, Grahanaya, Kalu Hansayo, Makara Vijithaya, Kadumuna, Palingu, and www.com.
 In 1988, he directed the serial with 5 episodes, titled Sayuren Eha.
 In 1994, he established his own institution "Ben Films", as a production institute for teledramas and cinema creation.